dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ---
 # Panels Overview

 <xref:System.Windows.Controls.Panel> elements are components that control the rendering of elements—their size and dimensions, their position, and the arrangement of their child content.
-The [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] provides a number of predefined <xref:System.Windows.Controls.Panel> elements as well as the ability to construct custom <xref:System.Windows.Controls.Panel> elements.
+The Windows Presentation Foundation (WPF) provides a number of predefined <xref:System.Windows.Controls.Panel> elements as well as the ability to construct custom <xref:System.Windows.Controls.Panel> elements.

  This topic contains the following sections.